-Under the terms of the credit agreement made as of May 6, 2019 (the "Credit Agreement") among the Company, as borrower, The Toronto-Dominion Bank ("TD Bank") and Royal Bank of Canada ("RBC" and, and together with TD Bank, the "Lenders"), as lenders, and TD Bank, as lead arranger, sole book runner and administration agent of the Lenders, the Lenders have agreed to provide to the Company both (i) a revolving credit facility in the principal amount of \$65,000,000 (the "Revolving Facility") and (ii) a revolving credit facility in the principal amount of \$10,000,000 made available by TD Bank, on a bilateral basis, as a swing line facility (together with the Revolving Facility, the "Credit Facilities").
-The Revolving Facility may be increased, from time to time, by an additional aggregate amount of \$25,000,000 by way of an accordion, which the Company has exercised.
-The Credit Facilities are made available to the Company to finance mortgage investments and other general corporate purposes.
+Under the terms of the credit agreement made as of May 6, 2019 (the "Credit Agreement") among the Company, as borrower, The Toronto-Dominion Bank ("TD Bank") and Royal Bank of Canada ("RBC" and, and together with TD Bank, the "Lenders"), as lenders, and TD Bank, as lead arranger, sole book runner and administration agent of the Lenders, the Lenders have agreed to provide to the Company certain credit facilities.
+As at the date of this Offering Memorandum, these credit facilities include an aggregate principal amount of \$100,000,000, consisting of (i) a revolving credit facility in the principal amount of \$85,000,000 provided by both Lenders, and (ii) a revolving credit facility in the principal amount of \$15,000,000 made available by TD Bank, on a bilateral basis, as a swing line facility (together, the "Credit Facilities").
+The Credit Facilities were increased by an additional aggregate amount of \$25,000,000 by way of exercise of the accordion (reflected in the Fourth Amendment to the Credit Agreement effective as of July 22, 2021).
 To secure the payment and performance of the secured obligations under the Credit Agreement, the Company has agreed to grant TD Bank a security interest with respect to, among other things, all of the present and future property, assets and undertaking pursuant to a general security agreement dated for reference May 6, 2019 between the Company and TD Bank.
-The original maturity date under the Credit Agreement was May 6, 2020; however, in accordance with the terms of the Credit Agreement, the Company submitted a request for an extension of such maturity date for a period of one year.
-Such request was made on April 1, 2020 and was accepted by TD Bank and RBC by April 17, 2020.
-The extended maturity date for the Credit Facilities is now May 6, 2021.
-Such extended maturity date may be further extended pursuant to the terms of the Credit Agreement.
+As at the date of this Offering Memorandum, the maturity date for the Credit Facilities under the Credit Agreement is May 6, 2022.
+Pursuant to the terms of the Credit Agreement, the Company may submit a request to extend the maturity date for additional one year periods.

+The Credit Facilities are made available to the Company to finance mortgage investments and other general corporate purposes.
 The Company intends to use the Credit Facilities to fund the purchase of mortgages where deemed appropriate by the Manager.

-As at the date of September 30, 2020, \$0.00 was drawn down under the Credit Facilities.
+As at the date of September 30, 2021, \$30,000,000 was drawn down under the Credit Facilities.
 As at the date of this Offering Memorandum, the Company was in compliance with all required financial covenants under the Credit Facilities.